 Michael Bellefeuille joined Johnson Roberts Associates in the spring of 2014.
 He previously worked as an architectural designer for Adolfo Perez Architect, focusing primarily on residential work.
 He has a Master’s from Wenworth Institute of Technology, where he also received his undergraduate degree.

 Michael is experienced in all phases of the design and construction process, and has worked on projects ranging from single-family residences and commercial spaces, to libraries and higher education facilities.
 As an architectural designer at Johnson Roberts Associates, he is attentive to the details and connections that strengthen the experience of a design, and to meeting the needs of clients and communities.

-Michael is currently taking the Architectural Registration Exam (ARE) in Massachusetts, and was twice awarded the Alfred T. Granger Fellowship by Plan New Hampshire, an interdisciplinary organization dedicated to fostering sustainable planning, design and development.
+Michael was twice awarded the Alfred T. Granger Fellowship by Plan New Hampshire, an interdisciplinary organization dedicated to fostering sustainable planning, design and development.
 He also manages LivableMHT, a website dedicated to promoting and envisioning stronger urban development patterns in his hometown of Manchester, New Hampshire.
 He has been a panelist at the New Hampshire Planners Association’s Annual Conference, and has been a frequent guest critic at architecture student reviews at Wentworth Institute of Technology.